1 Killed, Another Critically Injured In Suspected Street Racing Crash On Green Oaks Blvd

 Rodriguez was also transported to the hospital with non-life threatening injuries.

 Based on witness statements and their conversation with Rodriguez, investigators believe she was racing another vehicle at the time of the crash.
-The other vehicle, which was described as a dark colored BMW SUV, continued driving northbound on W Green Oaks Blvd after the crash.MORE NEWS: Winner Comes Forward To Claim New Year's Day $16 Million Lotto Texas Jackpot
+The other vehicle, which was described as a dark colored BMW SUV, continued driving northbound on W Green Oaks Blvd after the crash.MORE NEWS: Texas AG Candidate Louie Gohmert Accuses Ken Paxton Of Lying To Former President Trump To Win Endorsement

 The Tarrant County Medical Examiner’s Office will identify the deceased once next of kin are notified.